-Participate in regional meetings and join MCOG or SCEMA's email list.
-Attend workshops and meetings as possible.
+Encourage each standing committee in town to attend or plan one "regional meeting" with their counterparts in neighboring towns each year.
+This should include the select board.
 Use the resources and plans provided by SCEMA and MCOG, and make sure town plans are in line with these plans.
 Stay in touch with the staff at these organizations for relevant updates and information.